-The only mosque in Morocco that non-Muslim tourists can visit is the Hassan II Mosque in Casablanca because all other Moroccan mosques are treated as houses of worship rather than tourist attractions.
-No worries though, Hassan II Mosque is the most worthwhile mosque to visit, as the largest mosque in Africa with the world’s second tallest minaret.
-Make sure to cover your shoulders, chest and knees (both men and women).
+The only mosque in Morocco that non-Muslim tourists can visit is the Hassan II Mosque in Casablanca.
+All other Moroccan mosques are treated as houses of worship rather than tourist attractions.
+Don’t feel like you’re missing out, though, because the Hassan II Mosque is the largest in Africa, with the world’s second tallest minaret.
+Make sure to cover your shoulders, chest, and knees (both men and women).
 Women do not need to cover their hair.

 What to Wear in Chefchaouen

-One of Morocco’s most popular tourist cities, Chefchaouen is Morocco’s blue jewel, known for its famous blue buildings.
-You’ll want to follow the advice for dressing for the medina (see above), but this will also be one of the medinas you’ll likely take many photos in.
-Opt for neutral clothing colors, which will make the colors of the city stand out brightly.
+Chefchaouen is one of Morocco’s most popular tourist cities, known for its famous blue buildings.
+You’ll want to follow the advice for dressing for the medina (see above).
+This will also be one of the medinas you’ll take photos in, so opt for neutral-colored clothing to make the city’s colors stand out.

-Many Moroccan beaches are popular destinations for local and foreign tourists alike.
+Moroccan beaches are popular destinations for local and foreign tourists alike.
 Men will feel comfortable wearing their typical swim shorts, and women can wear a one-piece or bikini swimsuit.
-This is especially true on the popular beaches of Tangier, Essaouira and Agadir.
+This is especially true on the popular beaches of Tangier, Essaouira, and Agadir.

 If you’re straying off the beaten path, smaller Moroccan beaches are sometimes frequented only by local Moroccan boys, who play on the beach with their friends.
-Don’t let this deter you from visiting though because these beaches can have the softest sand and most beautiful scenery.
+Don’t let this deter you from visiting, though, because these remote beaches can have the softest sand and most beautiful scenery.

-Women might feel more comfortable in these cases in a one-piece swimsuit instead of a bikini.
-For versatility in all occasions (and for minimalist packing), I generally prefer bringing a single one-piece swimsuit, which I can hand-wash and dry quickly in the hot Moroccan sun.
+At local beaches, women might feel more comfortable in a one-piece swimsuit than a bikini.
+For versatility on all occasions (and for light packing), consider bringing a single one-piece swimsuit that can be hand-washed and dry quickly in the hot Moroccan sun.

 What to Wear for a Sahara Desert Trip

-If you’re visiting the Merzouga Desert (which is the more precise name of where tourist trips into the Moroccan Sahara begin), you’ll be either camel-riding for a day trip or also “glamping” overnight (i.e. “glamorous camping” in luxury tents).
-Like in all desert climates, be prepared for a warm days and cold nights.
-You’ll want to prepare by bringing an extra layer of clothing for the nighttime if you plan to sit out on the sand and stargaze.
+If you’re visiting the Merzouga Desert (which is the more precise name of where tourist trips into the Moroccan Sahara begin), you’ll either ride a camel for a day trip or “glamp” overnight (i.e. “glamorous camping” in luxury tents).
+Like all desert climates, be prepared for warm days and cold nights.
+Prepare by bringing an extra layer of clothing for the nighttime.

-You’ll also want to take note of your shoes: *do not* wear your nicest pair of white Adidas, as you’ll inevitably find sand in them when you return home.
-I recommend open-toed flip flops—easily packable and easily rinsed.
+Don’t wear your nicest pair of white Adidas.
+You’ll inevitably find sand in them when you get home.
+I recommend open-toed flip-flops, which are easily rinsed and packable.

 What to Wear to Rural Areas

-Morocco’s rural regions and villages make up most of its physical land mass, although they are areas less visited by tourists.
-They are also more conservative.
-If you’re a woman, you’ll definitely want to cover shoulders, chest and knees here, and you might prefer looser clothing.
+Morocco’s rural regions and villages make up most of its physical land mass, although they’re less visited by tourists.
+Rural areas are also more conservative.
+If you’re a woman, you’ll definitely want to cover your shoulders, chest, and knees and may prefer to wear looser clothing.